 You Will Need

-Chicken and Vegetable Stir Fry1 1/2 pounds boneless, skinless chicken thighs, cut into bite-size chunks
+Chicken Stir Fry1 ½ pounds boneless, skinless chicken thighs, cut into bite-size pieces

 2 cups broccoli florets (1 medium bunch)